eds2024/eds2024.github.io/_pages/eds_mobility_grants.md

 - Sponsor grant: G-Research, one of our silver sponsors for this event, is offering a Mobility grant of 4000 euros which will cover the travel and accommodation funds of selected applicants.
 Interested participants should contact Charles Martinez (charles.martinez@gresearch.com) with their current CV and a short cover letter motivating their reasons for attending the event.
 The email title should be:  "Request for EDS ELLIS travel fund".

 - ELIAS: for participants employed by an ELIAS Beneficiary (see list in the terms and conditions).
-Limited funding is also available for non-ELIAS beneficiaries.
+Limited funding is also available for non-ELIAS Beneficiaries.
 Apply <a href="https://elias-ai.eu/event/ellis-doctoral-symposium-eds2024-ai-sustainability/">here</a>.

 <strong>*Please note that double funding is not allowed.</strong>